kelindar/misakai-baker/README.md

 ================
 * Markdown support
 * Razor support for layout
-* Jekryll-like headers for the model
+* Jekyll-like headers for the model
 * HTML minifier
 * Css minifier
 * Css unifier (multiple to single)